 In connection with the Arrangement and to assist Q2 Gold with its business objectives, Corriente and Q2 Gold entered into a collateralized, interest-bearing convertible loan agreement dated April 23, 2007, pursuant to which Corriente agreed to lend Q2 Gold up to \$750,000 including accrued interest, to be advanced in instalments (the "Convertible Loan").
-By an amendment dated September 25, 2008, the maximum facility amount of the Convertible Loan was increased from \$750,000 to \$1,500,000 and the maturity date extended to December 31, 2009.
+By amendments dated September 25, 2008 and December 3, 2009, the maximum facility amount of the Convertible Loan was increased from \$750,000 to \$1,500,000 and the maturity date ultimately extended to December 31, 2010.
+No payments were made to the company by Q2 Gold in exchange for the extensions.

-The Convertible Loan principal and unpaid interest are due on the earlier of December 31, 2009 and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
+The Convertible Loan principal and unpaid interest are due on the earlier of December 31, 2010 and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
 At any time prior to maturity, Corriente can require Q2 Gold to convert, in whole or in part, the principal amount outstanding and accrued interest of the Loan into Q2 Gold Shares at a conversion price equal to \$0.10 per share.
 Q2 Gold can repay any portion of the outstanding Loan at any time prior to maturity or conversion.
 The company believes the conversion feature of the Convertible Loan is not material, therefore recognition and measurement of the embedded derivative is not being presented.

-The current state of financial markets makes it uncertain that Q2 Gold will be able to raise the necessary debt or equity capital to repay the Convertible Loan at maturity.
-In the event of any default of the repayment of the Convertible Loan, the Q2 Gold assets which collateralize the Convertible Loan would become property of the company in accordance with the terms of the agreement.
+The current state of financial markets and the early-stage nature of Q2 Gold's assets makes it uncertain that Q2 Gold will be able to raise the necessary debt or equity capital to repay the Convertible Loan at maturity.
+In the event of any default in the repayment of the Convertible Loan, the Q2 Gold assets which collateralize the Convertible Loan would become property of the company in accordance with the terms of the agreement.
 Management believes that the Q2 Gold assets would have a fair value greater than or equal to the current carrying value of the Convertible Loan.
 Significant changes in the fair value of the underlying assets could have an impact on the company up to a maximum of the carrying value of the Convertible Loan.

-Corriente also provides certain non-technical management services Q2 Gold which include, but not limited to, office, general accounting, administrative and shareholder services, pursuant to a management services agreement (the "Agreement").
+Corriente also provides certain non-technical management services to Q2 Gold which include, but are not limited to, office, general accounting, administrative and shareholder services, pursuant to a management services agreement (the "Agreement").
 The Agreement provides for a fee of \$10,000 per month for such services, which is accrued pursuant to the Convertible Loan.

-For the nine-month period ended September 30, 2009, the company accrued \$90,000 (2008 - \$90,000) and \$47,000 (2008 - \$33,000) in respect of administrative services and accrued interest on the Convertible Loan, respectively.
+For the three-month period ended March 31, 2010, the company accrued \$30,000 (2009 - \$30,000) and \$19,000 (2009 - \$14,000) in respect of administrative services and accrued interest on the Convertible Loan, respectively.